 TIP!
 When cutting flank or skirt steak, make sure to cut against the grain!
 Look for the lines in the meat and cut perpendicular to them!
 This makes it less chewy and easier to eat.

-If you are cooking your carne asada steak inside, make sure the grill pan or cast iron skillet is really hot.
+You need a hot pan or cast iron skillet: If you are cooking your carne asada steak inside (aka not on the grill), make sure the grill pan or cast iron skillet is really hot.
 This will allow for a charred outside, but keeping the inside juicy.